Mathnerd314/stroscot/docs/Commentary/IR.rst

 Common subexpression "elimination" is actually identifying identical expressions in the IR and giving them a shared representation in an IR graph.
 It is related to graph reduction, which per :cite:`balabonskiUnifiedApproachFully2011`, can be characterized as giving each term in the unshared IR a label, and using an implementation such that all terms with the same label are represented as a single object (node) and reduced as a unit.
 The specific technique to identify duplicate expressions is "hash-consing".
 Hash-consing can be applied incrementally, so that CSE can be applied continuosly as other transformations are applied.
 One issue is merging alpha-equivalent expressions, :cite:`maziarzHashingModuloAlphaEquivalence2021`, which can be dealt with by encoding variable backedges as paths through a spanning tree. :cite:`mauborgneRepresentationSetsTrees1999` gives an algorithm identifying sharable components in cyclic graphs, useful for recursive structures.

 As optimal reduction is also a term labelling, there should be an "optimal hash-consing" technique that identifies the Levy-labelling of terms with maximal sharing.
 More formally, there are three ways to define the equivalence relation of optimal reduction.
 The first is Levy labelling - take an initial term with unique atomic labels for every subterm, perform reductions according to a special label-generation rule, then observe which labels are equivalent in the result.
 The second is extraction, which maps a redex and its history to its origin.
 The third is the zig-zig relation, the smallest equivalence relation containing the "copy of" relation, based purely on reduction history.
-All of these relations are equivalent.
+All of these relations are equivalent on redexes.
 But to make the semantics as a reduction graph tractable, all of these are defined with respect to an initial lambda term.
 For compile-time usage though, we would like the maximal equivalence - a "hash consing" algorithm which takes an unlabelled term and produces the labelling with maximal sharing.
 In the zig-zag relation, we would like to equate all redexes that can be produced by copying from any initial term, not

 The reduction ``(\x.
 E[x]) e --> E[e]`` shows that it will share all identical expressions, just as CSE with graph reduction.
 But it will also share an expression and its reduction, hence computing the labelling is at least of complexity :math:`\Sigma^0_1`.

- To show that a maximal labelling exists, we need a join property of the form "for a term+history a, and another term+history b, there is a term+history c with all equivalences from a and also those from b".

 Let's avoid that by only considering terms pre-reduced to normal form.
+Are there any other equivalences besides normal CSE?

   Consider each case of lambda term:

-* Bound variable: a bound variable may unify with all of its other occurrences.
+* Bound variable with bound variable: a bound variable may equate with all of its other occurrences.
 But since the term is reduced, it cannot unify with anything else - each unique variable must have a unique label in the initial history.
-For example ``(λx.xx)((λy.y)``
+For example, for ``λy.y (λx.xx)``, the two bound appearances of ``x`` may be equated from an initial term ``λx.(λz.zz)x``.
+But we know that ``x`` and ``y`` cannot be equated, and similarly in ``λy.λy.x y``.

+* Lambda abstraction: A lambda abstraction cannot equate Suppose we have ``λx.M`` and ``λy.N``.

+ To show that a maximal labelling exists, we need a join property of the form "for a term+history a, and another term+history b, there is a term+history c with all equivalences from a and also those from b".